Highland Community College’s Arts in the Barn series will host the HCC Lads & Lassies on... Read More

 Sociology & Social Work

 The Sociology department offers books and tuition scholarships for students interested in sociology, social work, human services, and anthropology.
 The scholarship requirements include a cumulative and semester GPA of 2.0, enrollment in at least one sociology, human services, or anthropology course per semester, a 2.5 GPA in departmental courses, and participation in 5 hours of an activity or project related to the scholarship area per semester.
-The scholarship is renewable for four subsequent semesters excluding summers and in adherence with the aforementioned criteria.
-Contact Kristin Woodruff for more information.
+The scholarship is renewable for four subsequent semesters excluding summers and in adherence to the aforementioned criteria.
+Email our Human Services Department for more information.

 The Sustainability Award is based on an interest in environmental issues facing current and future generations.
 Students receiving the award are required to be enrolled in 14 hours each semester and maintain an overall cumulative and semester GPA of 2.0.
 They also must take Environmental Science in a fall semester and Contemporary Issues in Sustainability in a spring semester and achieve a minimum GPA of 3.0 in these classes.
 In addition, students are required to work a minimum of three hours each week in the HCC garden, composting, recycling, or other related activities, and should take an active role in the student Go Green Club.
 For more information, contact Angie Eberly.